thoughtbot/factory_bot_rails/README.md

 ![thoughtbot](http://thoughtbot.com/images/tm/logo.png)

-factory_girl is maintained and funded by [thoughtbot, inc](http://thoughtbot.com/community)
+factory_girl is maintained and funded by [thoughtbot, inc Rails team](https://thoughtbot.com/services/ruby-on-rails)

 The names and logos for thoughtbot are trademarks of thoughtbot, inc.